rasikh92/React_BurgerBuilder/README.md

 	1. Run 'npm install' in the extracted folder
 	2. Run 'npm start' to start the project

 You may use any text editor of your choice.
-However, this project was created with VSCode from Visual Studio. **Testing**
+However, this project was created with VSCode from Visual Studio.